MicrosoftDocs/Viva/Viva/goals/copilot.md

 ![Screenshot that shows a view of a product team's OKRs with Copilot offering key results for a certain objective on the right side.](..\media\goals\copilot\suggested-key-results.png)

-### Generate OKRs using the conversational Copilot bot
+### Generate goals using the conversational Copilot bot

 When you're in the planning stage, you can chat with Copilot in Viva Goals to get ideas for new OKRs.
-Copilot will suggest OKRs based on your organization's OKR data, user profiles shared with Viva Goals, and any information you provide in conversation with Copilot.
+Copilot will suggest goals based on your organization's OKR data, user profiles shared with Viva Goals, and any information you provide in conversation with Copilot.

 > [!TIP]
-> When you're giving Copilot instructions to help you generate OKRs, it helps to be as descriptive as possible.
+> When you're giving Copilot instructions to help you generate goals, it helps to be as descriptive as possible.
 Mention your business industry, department, and three to five topics or themes you think your team or org should focus on.
 For example, you might say this:
 >
 > *I work for a retail company in the marketing department.
 This year, we want to become the market leader, expand to new geographic regions, and increase our product offerings.*

 ![Screenshot that shows a view of a sales team with no OKRs, but for which the user has requested and received suggested OKRs through conversing with Copilot on the right side.](..\media\goals\copilot\conversational-okr-suggestions.png)

-### Summarize OKRs
+### Summarize goals

-You can use Copilot in Viva Goals to access summaries of OKRs, including team OKRs and collections of OKRs.
+You can use Copilot in Viva Goals to access summaries of goals, including team goals and collections of OKRs.
 Team managers and department leaders can easily generate summaries of their teams' progress.
 Copilot will analyze check-in data, status updates, and progress details associated with child items to prepare a quick summary.
 Users can share these summaries as updates, use them to prepare for review meetings, or let them serve as check-ins for their objectives.

 ![Screenshot that shows a view of a product team's OKRs, with an emphasis on the "Generate a summary" option.](..\media\goals\copilot\generate-a-summary.png)